Look skywards for swifts back from Africa

 As human populations and domestic cat ownership explode, especially in urban areas, more small mammals and birds fall prey.
 When breeding can’t keep pace with predation, species numbers decline.
 Well-fed domestic cats might even be compared to trophy hunters in the sense they aren’t hunting for food.
 Continue reading

-Sylvia spreads the word on birds
+Spreading the word on New Zealand’s birds

 Sylvia Durrant